davidnewhall/IndigoAppleScripts/README.md

 #### Restart_Messages.applescript
 I've run into issues where Messages.app becomes unresponsive because of an error window.
 I created a schedule in Indigo to run this script every minute.

+#### FaceTimeCall.applescript
+Legacy script I no longer use/maintain to initiate a FaceTime call.

+#### AnswerFaceTime.applescript
+Legacy script I no longer use/maintain to answer an incoming FaceTime call.